7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

 ok
 ```

 So `~s` will take a list of nested lists and concatenate them all into a single string.
+That is what I used to display the return value of `my_date_string()`.
+The control sequences are described in the [io:format/2 docs](http://erlang.org/doc/man/io.html#format-2).